JakubMaslanka/JakubMaslanka/README.md

 # Hi there! 👋

-**I'm Jakub Maslanka, a Full-Stack JavaScript Developer 💻**
+**I'm Jakub Maslanka, a Full-Stack Software Engineer 💻**

-- 🎓 Computer Science Student
-- 🌱 Currently learning Go lang
 - 🤓 Fan of everything written in JavaScript
 - 📷 Photography and computer graphic enthusiast
 <br/><br/>
 ### Reach me at: